 December 2-8, 2012.
 I’m glad Varanasi was the last stop on our six-week odyssey through India.
 Everywhere else we’ve been, including the camel fair in Pushkar, has been amazing and exciting and enriching in many ways, but nothing compares with Varanasi.
 It is a holy city on a holy river.
 Nowhere else in the world is a river worshipped as a god, and that sense of devotion pervades Varanasi.
 It is a special place, and everyone who lives here knows it.
 And many come from all over India to live here because of it.
 We’d saved the best ‘til last.
 Varanasi is jaw dropping; more than any other city we’d visited in India.

 It was only after arriving that I found out I was in Benares, a city I’d known about for years.
 When I say “known about” I mean that it had crept somewhere into the depths of my psyche as the holy city of Benares way back when I was a child at the same time that I learned of cities called Bombay and Calcutta.
 I didn’t understand what was meant by holy city.
 To my child’s mind that was something strange and foreign, and nobody explained it to me.
-But somehow knowing that I was in Benares made it different, more special: I was in the holy city of Benares!
+But somehow knowing that I was in Benares made it different, more special: I am in the holy city of Benares!
 The city is still known as Benares, as much as Varanasi, and I prefer Benares, probably because of the intrigue created in me as a child.
-Apparently it is one of the oldest, if not the oldest, continuously inhabited city in the world.
+Apparently it is one of the oldest, if not the oldest continuously inhabited city in the world.
 When walking down the narrow alleys in the old part of town above the Ghats it’s easy to believe that.